spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/workflows/account_verification.html.md

 1. The user on GitLab.com occupies a seat in a paid group on GitLab.com.
 1. The user is the primary billing contact on a current invoice for a SaaS purchase.
-1. GitLab team member (account managers, TAMs or others) collaborate with the holder of this account in an account management project.
+1. GitLab team member (account managers, CSMs or others) collaborate with the holder of this account in an account management project.

 More succinctly: they're paid, they use the account to pay, or we use the account to communicate with them.